 The CDC reports 49,036 pregnant woman have tested positive since January 22nd, and we only have data on 6,965 live, completed pregnancies.
 The data is squiffy, but for 67% of those, the infections were noted in the third trimester.
 It’s too early to tell the long term damage this may have caused, and the sample size too insignificant.

 This isn’t to speak of increased stress levels

 As if there weren’t enough to worry about, I also found a study regarding thyroid hormone changes in early pregnancy along with Covid-19.
 It appears that a worldwide pandemic and the stress, anxiety, and depression it brings can alter thyroid function.
 The effect of what these thyroid abnormalities will have is unclear, and the extent of any stress on the body while in the first trimester is still something scientists still grapple with to this day.

 After the large number of peer reviewed evidence-based studies I read and after combing through UpToDate, DynaMed, and CDC.gov I found study after study looking at the outcomes of Covid-19 positive and Covid-19 negative pregnant people and there is good news.

 So far, there does not appear to be an increase in miscarriage.
-Keeping in mind that we don’t have a lot of data on first and second trimester infections this is a spot of good news but take with a grain of salt, like most things.
+Keeping in mind that we don’t have a lot of data on first and second trimester infections this is a spot of good news, but take with a grain of salt, like most things.
 The incidence of pre-term labor and C-sections have increased, but only by a few percentage points.

-In fact, much of this is so new, that we still don’t know if developing in a Covid-19 positive mother will concretely cause low birth weight, fetal growth restriction, preterm rupture of membranes, stillbirth, postpartum hemorrhage, neonatal intensive care unit admission, or neonatal sepsis.
+In fact, much of this is so new, that we still don’t know if developing in a Covid-19 positive parent will concretely cause low birth weight, fetal growth restriction, preterm rupture of membranes, stillbirth, postpartum hemorrhage, neonatal intensive care unit admission, or neonatal sepsis.